teamclairvoyant/airflow-rest-api-plugin/README.md

 Query Arguments:

-* set (optional) - string - Sets a variable.
-This requires passing an additional command, key, value parameters.
+* set (optional) - Sets a variable.
+This requires passing the `cmd`, `key` and `value` parameters.
 Please see the example below.
+    * cmd - string - Only allowed value is `cmd=set`
+    * key - string - name of the variable

-* set_value (optional) - string - Used to pass the value of the variable.
-Only required when using the set parameter.
+    * value - string - value of the variable

 * get (optional) - string - Get value of a variable

 * json (optional) - boolean - Deserialize JSON variable